SeagullisLearningToCode/EccoPYLangTemplate/README.md

 - <langauge in ISO 639-1>_ws_str1 = Placed at Center Top
 - <langauge in ISO 639-1>_ws_str2 = Placed at the near middle
-- <langauge in ISO 639-1>_ws_str3 = Placed at below str2 as if it was a new line Note using ISO 639-1 isn't required but it's a shorter way of doing things in my eyes
+- <langauge in ISO 639-1>_ws_str3 = Placed at below str2 as if it was a new line

+Note: using ISO 639-1 isn't required but it's a shorter way of doing things in my eyes